HassanHelfi/NumToArabic/README.md

 ## Usage

-Use the string data type to use numbers.
+Use string data type to use numbers.
 ```php
 <?php
     include('number2WordArabicF.php');